osohq/oso-python/README.md

 # oso-python
-The official Python client for Oso
+The official Python integrations for Oso